anyscale/onboarding/README.md

 ### Run the program

 This section creates your anyscale compute cluster and then runs some code on it.
+Start by cloning this github repo.
 The code that is actually run on Anyscale is contained in the `compute.py` source code file.

 * `RAY_ADDRESS=anyscale://my_cluster python driver.py`